-TDEA emphasizes the development of its staff for pursuance of its both short-term and long-term objectives.
+TDEA emphasizes the development of its staff for pursuance of its both short-term and long- term objectives.
 TDEA encourages and allows its staff to avail opportunities for new learning and developments in the relevant fields to keep their knowledge and skills updated.
-Staff development also attains importance as TDEA's work, strategy, and approach is unique in the country which requires development of human resource at its own.
+Staff development also attains importance as TDEA's work, strategy, and approach is unique in thecountry which requires development of human resource at its own.

 At the same time TDEA acknowledges that capacity building is a legitimate need of staff members for their career growth.
 Capacity building is a process in which staff members are expected to take proactive responsibility for their development, which also benefits the organization by expanding its work, improving efficiency, and effectiveness.
-To formalize the staff development program, a procedure has been introduced for capacity assessment of each staff member at the time of performance appraisal which is carried out twice a year.
+To formalize the staff development program, a procedure has been introduced for capacity assessment of eachstaff member at the time of performance appraisal which is carried out twice a year.

 Actions undertaken in such instances shall be mutually agreed on.
 Updated progress on capacity building efforts shall also be reported in the next performance appraisal.
-The HR focal person shall coordinate and facilitate capacity building efforts.
+The HR focalperson shall coordinate and facilitate capacity building efforts.

-16.3.
-Guidelines
+16.3 Guidelines

-- 1. For staff capacity building, all possible means must be considered and used as appropriate.
-Various methods include reading reference materials (books, reports of similar work done by organizations in other countries, etc.), establish reading groups, making presentations and/or leading discussions on topics/functions agreed for capacity building, website reviews, distant learning, formal or informal trainings, workshops, seminars, joining and contributing in relevant e-mail groups, participation in relevant meetings, exposure visits, sending staff to other CSOs or departments for short-term assignments, enhancing academic qualifications (studying part time), etc. - 2.
-For all new appointments the capacity need assessment shall be done at the time of completion of probation period and required actions shall be agreed between the staff member, the supervisor, and the HR focal person.
+For staff capacity building, all possible means must be considered and used as appropriate.
+Various methods include reading reference materials (books, reports of similar work done by organizations in other countries, etc.), establish reading groups, making presentations and/or leading discussions on topics/functions agreed for capacity building, website reviews, distant learning, formal or informal trainings, workshops, seminars, joining and contributing in relevant e-mail groups, participationin relevant meetings, exposure visits, sending staff to other CSOs or departments forshort-term assignments, enhancing academic qualifications (studying part time), etc.